Suggested Answers: Pair Exercises

 Week 9

-Designing a depth-2 policy rule
+Reading a simple policy rule

 Equity audit